-We have been up in the hills on the 906-acre grassland farm at Inglewood Edge since 1947, based between Penrith and Wigton the stunning landscape rises in places to 1000 feet above sea level.
+We have been up in the hills on the 906-acre grassland farm at Inglewood Edge since 1947, based between Penrith and Wigton where the stunning landscape rises in places to 1000 feet above sea level.

-The farm’s green fields have proven to be great for the selection of livestock we have onsite including sheep, dairy cattle and of course the beautiful Wagyu – although we are phasing out some of these as we are keen to take on more and more Wagyu!
+The farm’s green fields have proven to be great for the selection of livestock we have onsite including sheep, dairy cattle and of course the beautiful Wagyu – although we are phasing out some of these other animals as we are keen to take on more and more Wagyu!

 Currently we have around 320 Wagyu’s on the farm and they are a fantastic breed to work with; they are very calm, easy to handle and easy to manage.
-Wagyu cows suit our farming systems because of how flexible the breed can be, if the weather is wet the Wagyu can come earlier in the season, which suits them just fine.
+Wagyu cows suit our farming systems because of how flexible the breed can be - if the weather is wet the Wagyu can come earlier in the season, which suits them just fine.
 They are hardy to the weather and will do just as well in the heat as well as throughout the cold winters.
 Their lighter footing, in comparison to other breeds, means that we don’t have issues with ground poaching in the fields, which is another plus to us!

 The beauty of the Warrendale Wagyu scheme is that we know what we will get for the cattle beforehand, providing that they put on the expected weights.
 The scheme in my eyes is very fair to each part of the process chain from farm to fork.